Library Board FAQs

 How many members make up the Board?

-There are seven members selected from the community and two Council representatives.
+There are eight members selected from the community and one Council representative.

 How often does the Board meet?

 The Board meets monthly with the exception of July, August and December.